Newton Abbot: Passmore Edwards Public Library

 John Passmore Edwards originally wanted a hospital built for the town in memory of his mother, who was born there, but as the town already had a hospital, he decided on a public library, which opened in 1904.
-The building, designed by the Cornish architect Silvanus Trevail,is among the most impressive in Newton Abbot.
-It originally housed also a Science, Art and Technical School, which the Council added.
+The building, designed by the Cornish architect Silvanus Trevail, is among the most impressive in Newton Abbot.
+It originally housed a Science, Art and Technical School, which the council added.
 The elaborate Renaissance style includes yellow terracotta mouldings over windows and doorways.
 Passmore Edwards donated £2,500, and the County Council and public donations paid for the rest.
 Renovated in 2010–2012, it was renamed the Passmore Edwards Centre after its benefactor and to reflect its future as a multi-purpose facility.
 It works closely with Coombeshead Academy.

 Almshouses

-The several sets of almshouses in Newton Abbot include these:
+The several sets of almshouses in Newton Abbot include: